I don’t know you but something tells me you’re doing something good today.

 - Make sure your hotel has air conditioning.

-Yes, the weather in Barcelona in August is going to burn your face off so this probably won’t be a surprise:
+Yes, the sun’s heat is going to burn your face off so this probably won’t be a surprise:

 Don’t take any heavy articles of clothing.